Carrick-a-Rede rope bridge: a must-see on the Causeway Coast

 If you’re planning a trip to Northern Ireland, there’s one spot you won’t want to miss: the iconic Carrick-a-Rede rope bridge.
 One of the top sights along the scenic Causeway Coast in County Antrim, this 20-metre-long (66 feet) rope bridge connects the mainland to the tiny island of Carrick-a-Rede, offering stunning views, a dash of history, and an exhilarating experience for visitors.

-The Carrick-a-Rede rope bridge is one of the highlights of the Causeway Coastal Route
+The Carrick-a-Rede rope bridge is one of the highlights of Northern Ireland’s Causeway Coast

 A brief history of Carrick-a-Rede